MiniConnectionPoolManager - A lightweight standalone JDBC connection pool manager

 Source code: MiniConnectionPoolManager.java

-Related work 2: org.h2.jdbcx.JdbcConnectionPool (source code), a version of MiniConnectionPoolManager ported to Java 1.4 and adapted to H2 by Thomas Müller.
+Related work 2: org.h2.jdbcx.JdbcConnectionPool (source code), a version of MiniConnectionPoolManager back-ported to Java 1.4 and adapted to H2 by Thomas Müller.

 Examples of how to use the MiniConnectionPoolManager class